 Uncommon Observations: The Ground that Moves Us is an ambitious multi-site artwork by London based artist Rhea Storr.
-The artwork will launch on 22 July 2022 and remain on view for a year.
+The artwork launched on 22 July 2022 and will remain on view for a year.

 This new body of work, presented as a series of large-scale captioned photographs, will be exhibited in four London Underground stations across the capital; Stratford, Bethnal Green, Notting Hill Gate and Heathrow Terminal 4.